 !!Tropes in this film include:

-* AdolfHitler: Makes an appearance, one of the best performances of the role.
+* UsefulNotes/AdolfHitler: Makes an appearance, one of the best performances of the role.
 Ironically, he's played by a Jewish actor, Luther Adler.

 * AFatherToHisMen: When Rommel arrives back in North Africa, he has a sneezing fit and when it's done, several officers offer up their handkerchiefs.